History of hair fascinators

 100% COTTON DUST BAGS | FASCINATORS AND HATS

 A natural and safe alternative to hat boxes is 100% cotton dust bags for fascinator and hat storage.
 Cotton has many fabulous attributes.
 It's a natural, low maintenance fabric, acid-free, and hygienic.
-Cotton is fresh and lightweight, which makes storing and preserving your fascinators and hats simple, and practical, particularly when stored from season-to-season or long term.
+Cotton is fresh and lightweight, which makes storing and preserving your fascinators and hats simple and practical, particularly when stored from season to season or long term.

 These 2-sided, fully-enclosed cotton bags make it easy to access and store your pieces.
-Available in a range of sassy colours and patterns to match your wardrobe and style, and protect your cherished pieces.
+Available in a range of sassy colours and patterns to match your wardrobe and style and protect your cherished pieces.

 Kazzi Kovers range of 5 Pack Mix ‘n’ Match Cotton Bags are also available.
 Perfect for when you need more than one.
 (They're also great for travel packing cells.)